tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 just reads the cell.
 Yossi Oren has measured such a cell to have a 4ns resolution on current (2015) hardware.
-The clock will be a little noisy as a result of system behavior but probably has much higher resolution in practice than the attenuated performance.now() timer, which has 5us resolution.
+The clock will be a little noisy as a result of system behavior but probably has much higher resolution in practice than the attenuated `performance.now()` timer, which has 5μs resolution.

 A number of side channel attacks need a high-resolution timing source to work.
-(This is why performance.now() resolution has been reduced.)
+This is why `performance.now()` resolution has been reduced.
-There are several examples of such attacks in JS, including last-level cache sniffing to extract user behavior or user data [1], row hammering to cause bit flips in memory on some types of hardware [2], and SVG/CSS attacks that can read pixels using transforms [3] [4].
-In virtualized server environments, though not yet in JS, it has been possible to extract cryptographic keys for AES and RSA from the cache [5] [6].
+There are several examples of such attacks in JS, including [last-level cache sniffing] to extract user behavior or user data, [row hammering][] to cause bit flips in memory on some types of hardware, and [SVG/CSS attacks][] ([other attack][]) that can read pixels using transforms.
+In virtualized server environments, though not yet in JS, it has been possible to [extract cryptographic keys for AES and RSA][] from the cache (and [in the cloud][]).

 In these cases, a precise timer is needed to distinguish a fast operation from a slow operation.
 For the cache attacks and row